Tartan Christmas Decorations | Knitting Pattern

 You have your finished rectangles – looking something like this…

-You can weave the ends in if you wish or if you are lazy like me, just tuck them in when you cinch the top and bottom to hide them.Knitted tartan
+You can weave the ends in if you wish or tuck them in when you cinch the top and bottom to hide them.Knitted tartan

 3. Create A Tube